 While each hub is structured differently and focuses on topics specific to the needs of its region's green teams, the opportunities that are provided to participants are the same:

-Regional hubs have formed across New Jersey and are comprised of green team and environmental commission members, municipal and county representatives, and business, community and nonprofit leaders.
+Regional hubs have formed across New Jersey and are comprised of municipal and schools green team and environmental commission members, municipal and county representatives, and business, community and nonprofit leaders.

-If you are interested in learning more about an existing hub or starting one in your region, contact Lauren Skowronski at 609-771-3129 or firstname.lastname@example.org.
+If you are interested in learning more about an existing hub or how to start one in your region, contact Lauren Skowronski at 609-771-3129 or firstname.lastname@example.org.

 Maplewood, Millburn, South Orange & Irvington launched the Essex Community Energy awareness campaign to educate residents on how to save money & energy and reduce carbon footprints, the benefits to home energy audits, while connecting them to several special programs aimed at using energy more efficiently in homes.